The Proceedings of the Friesian

 The essays at this site, addressing many philosophical, historical, scientific, religious, economic, legal, and political issues, range from the fully annotated and technical to more informal and discursive discussions, often originally written for undergraduate classes.
 Many items therefore should be intelligible to those not familiar with all the arcana of academic philosophy, or with academic philosophy at all.
 This is done deliberately, since the trend, by which philosophy has become obscure and esoteric and mostly dropped out of popular and literate culture, should be resisted.
 Work of a similar range, with the appropriate philosophical orientation and grounding, is acceptable and desired for submission to the journal.

-Although now with several contributed works, the number of submissions to the journal remains thin, often inappropriate, and all but never from academic philosophers or graduate students, whose concerns still seem to reflect unhealthy preoccupations with Nietzsche, Heidegger, Wittgenstein, Marx, and the farcical and pretentious mash of "Theory," often with the addition of a term, "Critical," that really only means "Marxist," that is circulated in departments of English, Sociology, Anthropology, etc.
+Although now with several contributed works, the number of submissions to this journal remains thin, often inappropriate, and all but never from academic philosophers or graduate students, whose concerns still seem to reflect unhealthy preoccupations with Nietzsche, Heidegger, Wittgenstein, Marx, and the farcical and pretentious mash of "Theory," often with the addition of a term, "Critical," which really only signifies the (uncritical) Frankfurt School of Marxism, that is circulated in departments of English, History, Sociology, Anthropology, etc. In fact, Philosophy as such seems to barely figure in public discourse at all, unless it is in the form of the "New Atheism" that is generally no credit to either reason or scholarship.

-This has now spilled out into museums, the media, general "education," politics, "entertainment," and cowardly corporations, especially as the poisonous "Critical Race Theory" ideology, which schools and businesses have been using to try and subvert anti-discrimination laws -- especially to demean and intimidate, not just white, but Asian students and employees.
-A recently reviewed essay displays the full terrifying Marxism of the modern English Department.
-We have also seen a terrifying explosion of anti-Semitism, from these same roots, after the October 7, 2023, Terrorist attack on Israel.
+Neo-Marxist ideology has now spilled out into museums, the media, general "education," politics, "entertainment," and cowardly corporations, especially as the poisonous (and uncritical) "Critical Race Theory" ideology, which schools and businesses have been using to try and subvert anti-discrimination laws -- especially to demean and intimidate, not just white and Jewish but Asian-American students and employees.
+A recently reviewed essay displays the full terrifying totalitarianism of the modern English Department.
+We have also seen a shameful and appalling explosion of anti-Semitism, from these same roots, after the October 7, 2023, Terrorist attack on Israel.

 The website thus may be just the personal project of the editor.
 That will remain the case as long as interest in the Friesian School is minimal, as it is now (at least outside of Germany), and as long as the tendency of contemporary philosophy is to illiberal and irrationalist nihilism, as detailed below.